Bradfield/algos/trees/binary-heap-implementation.md

 $2p + 1$ in the list.
 To find the parent of any node in the tree, we can simply use Python’s integer division.
 Given that a node is at position
 $n$ in the list, the parent is at position $n/2$.
-Figure 2 &lt;fig\_heapOrder&gt; shows a complete binary tree and also gives the list representation of the tree.
+Figure 2 shows a complete binary tree and also gives the list representation of the tree.
 Note the $2p$ and $2p+1$ relationship between parent and children.
 The list representation of the tree, along with the full structure property, allows us to efficiently